 Because clinical interactions are widely diverse and individual, visualising such PCC attributes in practice might be a bit abstract.
 Perhaps they become more tangible though, if we reflect for a moment on an episode discussing for the first time a group of physical or mental symptoms with a doctor.
 How prepared were you to describe your symptoms?
 Did you manage to articulate them clearly, or did you struggle to convey them accurately on the spot?
 As the doctor inquired, did you feel your responses accurately captured the full extent of your health concerns?
 Was there a sense of mutual understanding achieved, or were there moments where the nuances of your experience got lost in verbal communication?
 These few questions highlight some of the potential barriers in patient-doctor dialogues, especially when confronting new or less linear health issues.
 Such interactions often leave patients wondering if they could express themselves clearly without missing important facts and if their doctors truly grasped the entirety of their concerns.

 These communication challenges are inherent to any interaction model that relies heavily on verbal communication.
 As such, they are well-documented and somewhat anticipated.
 By adhering to key patient interaction guidelines, behavior-dependent limitations can be mitigated with a reasonable degree of confidence (Barsky, 2002; Laurence K., 2021).
 Despite these efforts, research in cognitive psychology highlights that human memory is often subject to inconsistencies, particularly in recalling events telescoped in time, leaving cognitive-dependent variables largely beyond control (Coughlin, 1990; Solga, 2001; Barsky, 2002; Jaspers et al., 2009).
-It is commonly observed that patients’ recollections of past symptoms, illnesses, and medical care are often inconsistent across inquiries (Barsky, 2002; Zaremba et al., 2018), leading to challenges in accurately articulating variations in symptom intensity and frequency.
+It is commonly observed that patients’ recollections of past symptoms, illnesses, and medical care are often inconsistent across inquiries at different times (Barsky, 2002; Zaremba et al., 2018), leading to challenges in accurately articulating variations in symptom intensity and frequency.
 Additionally, patients frequently forget or underreport previous symptoms and events due to simple memory gaps, or merge separate, similar occurrences into a single, generalised memory.
 This process, known as memory consolidation, can result in the false recall of events and symptoms that did not occur, potentially leading to misleading accounts.
 Furthermore, the accuracy of recalling past medical events is influenced by various factors, including personality traits and the patient’s current emotional and physical state at the time of recall (current state bias).
 For example, patients experiencing anxiety, depression, pain, or bodily distress may emphasise events that might not have been recalled in a more comfortable and familiar environment (Barsky, 2002).”

 Why Do mHealth Apps Fail?

 Despite the promise of mHealth apps and a growing willingness among users to adopt them, significant challenges persist.
 One of the most pressing issues is the inadequate user comprehension of health information generated in consumer apps, which undermines their effectiveness (Rowland et al., 2020).
 This is evident in the low adherence rates, with many users abandoning health-tracking devices shortly after initial engagement (Meyerowitz-Katz et al., 2020).
-Furthermore, factors like user motivation, pre-existing health conditions, and human-computer interaction (HCI) attributes—such as information visualisation literacy, perceived usefulness, ease of use, and satisfaction with the information systems—play a critical role in sustained engagement (Vaghefi, 2019).
+Furthermore, factors like user motivation, pre-existing health conditions, and human-computer interaction (HCI) attributes, such as information visualisation literacy, perceived usefulness, ease of use, and satisfaction with the information systems, play a critical role in sustained engagement (Vaghefi, 2019).

 To explore these limitations and objectively trace information-supportive dynamics, I conducted an evaluation of selected leading health apps, complemented by user feedback.
 This assessment revealed recurring themes and highlighted interface challenges from both theoretical and practical perspectives.
 From these insights, I inferred speculative design experiments aimed at answering a broad yet defining question: How might raw data be transformed into a vivid, pictorial narrative of the self?